-Virginia's marijuana industry could eventually create approximately 11,000 to more than 18,000 jobs (0.3 to 0.5 percent of the state's workforce).
+Virginia's marijuana industry could eventually be responsible for creating approximately 11,000 to more than 18,000 jobs (0.3 to 0.5 percent of the state's workforce).
 These jobs would not be created all at once; it would take several years to reach those employment levels.
 Marijuana industry employment would most likely be concentrated in the state's most populous areas.